Integration of Alternative Messaging Providers

 • msgText

-We will process this information in this and the next dialogs in the request.
+We will process this information in this and subsequent dialogs in the request.

-Click on the "Resource mapping" icon next to the "Token" field.
+Click the "Resource Mapping" icon next to the "Token" field.

 apiKeyProvider